CePeU/MarkdownToFoundry/README.md

 - **Toggle**: Enable or disable this feature.

 This setting is one of the interesting ones.
 It allows for a dirty export of your HTML.
 No changes will be made and you will see exactly what Obsidian exports.
-This is very helpfull to analyze the HTML and beeing able to create rules to clean the HTML to your own needs.
+This is very helpful to analyze the HTML and being able to create rules to clean the HTML to your own needs.

----
+***

 ## Attributes and Classes